Written by J. Michael Straczynski

 Talia tries to contact Jason again and he allows her through his psychic shield.
 He warns her that Psi Corps is no longer controlled by the government, but starting to be the controllers.
 He’s seen the whole scope of things with his new abilities.
 She confides in Commander Sinclair (Michael O’Hare) as to what’s going on, and that she had a relationship with Ironheart.
 She brings the Commander to Jason to hear what he has to say, and the Commander agrees to help him.
 They try to get him off the station so he can finish “becoming.”
 Unfortunately, Bester and Kelsey figure out what’s going on.
 They try to shut him down, but it doesn’t work.
 He manages to get off the station and mutates into a being that is all energy and thought.
 He gave her a “gift” and no one else knows that this gift was an increase in her powers, making her telekinetic.

 The secondary story has Catherine Satai (Julia Nickson) and Commander Sinclair settled into something resembling domestic bliss.
 Catherine is asked to scout Sigma-957, a planet that may be rich in the element Quantium-40.
-It’s in an area of disputed space, and must have the approval of the Narn.
+It’s in an area of disputed space and must have the approval of the Narn.
 Narn Ambassador G’Kar (Andreas Katsulas) warns her off the planet, cautioning her against going there.
 Catherine goes anyway.
-She encounters a mysterious vessel there that makes contact then disappears.
+She encounters a mysterious vessel there that makes contact and then disappears.
 She then finds she has no power and will crash into the planet within 2 hours.
-Fortunately, G’Kar sent Narn ships after her and she is rescued as she is entering the atmosphere.
+Fortunately, G’Kar sent Narn ships after her, and she is rescued as she is entering the atmosphere.

 Catherine goes to thank G’Kar upon her return.
 She asks him why he did what he did, and G’Kar is evasive with his answer.